Hi Teng, thank you for spending the time today answering my questions.

-Academically, I have a Sports Science/Medicine background (interesting similar to my background), but since a chance meeting with a retired central bank Governor that evolved into a mentorship over a decade ago, I’ve been a full-time Currency Trader and Fund Manager.
+Academically, I have a Sports Science/Medicine background (interestingly similar to my background), but since a chance meeting with a retired central bank Governor that evolved into a mentorship over a decade ago, I’ve been a full-time Currency Trader and Fund Manager.

 2. Living in Bangkok is awesome, I personally love spending time there, but a few days is normally enough for me.
 How do you stay focussed living in such a vibrant, exciting and distracting city?

-To be fair I’ve seen my fair share of people who’ve become swallowed by it all with the crazy selection of great restaurants and amazing nightlife, but I’d have to say that we’re fortunate enough that a combination of our work, personalities and tastes have kept us away from falling off of the deep end.
+To be fair I’ve seen my fair share of people who’ve become swallowed by it all with the crazy selection of great restaurants and amazing nightlife, but I’d have to say that we’re fortunate enough that a combination of our work, personalities, and tastes have kept us away from falling off of the deep end.

-We love what we do, and with our work in particular, the sometimes-extreme highs and lows that we experience day-in-day-out, keeps us grounded and forces us to focus enough to prevent us from becoming too distracted by the charms of the city.
+We love what we do, and with our work, in particular, the sometimes-extreme highs and lows that we experience day-in-day-out, keeps us grounded and forces us to focus enough to prevent us from becoming too distracted by the charms of the city.

 3. I first heard about Art of FX listening to the Invest Like a Boss Podcast.
 Can you outline to my readers what you do?

-Our work is similar to a stock trading firm, but our expertise is profiting from the movements of instruments such as Euros, Yen, Gold and Oil.
+Our work is similar to a stock trading firm, but our expertise is profiting from the movements of instruments such as Euros, Yen, Gold, and Oil.

-Depending on a client’s investment goals, risk appetite and capital available, we can either add investors to our large Managed Fund, or individually manage their capital account with a custom strategy to suit their needs.
+Depending on a client’s investment goals, risk appetite, and capital available, we can either add investors to our large Managed Fund or individually manage their capital account with a custom strategy to suit their needs.